0xGery/Recovery-tools/TECHNICAL_DOCS.md

-## Developer Integration ExampleYou can use the logic in your own Node.js projects by importing the class:
+## Developer Integration Example
+You can use the logic in your own Node.js projects by importing the class:

 ```javascript
 const { WalletRecovery } = require('./mnemonic-to-wallet.js');